 , delete()

-and others.
 Each of these methods takes a URL as its first parameter.
-Subsequent parameters vary depending on the meaning of the methods.
-The methods themselves are asynchronous, so their use is usually accompanied by async/await.
+Subsequent parameters vary depending on the meaning of the individual methods.
+The methods themselves are asynchronous, so their usage is usually associated with async/await.

-In turn, the result of any request will be a Response object, which represents the response from the server.
-For ease of use, this object stores not only the raw response, but also the response data, which has been prepared for convenient processing.
-For example, to get the response status, you just need to access to the response.status
+Again, the result of any request is a response object, which represents the response from the server.
+This object stores both the response and the response data, which has been prepared for convenient processing.
+For example, to get the response status you just access the response.status

 property.

 method.
-The second parameter of this method takes an object with data that will be sent to the server.
-Axios is smart enough to present this object as text (as part of the body of the request) and set all the necessary headers to process it (e.g., content-length or content-type).
+The second parameter of this method takes an object that contains the data that we will send to the server.
+The Axios is smart enough to present this object as text (as part of the body of the request) and set headers required to process it:

 const fn = async () => {